-Confirmed Keynote Speakers together with the titles of lectures and panels (the list is constantly updated).
+Confirmed Keynote Speakers together with the titles of lectures and panels.

 Warsaw Fountain House